raptisj/react-webpack-boilerplate/README.md

 # React and Webpack Starter Boilerplate

-This is a simple React starter boilerplate with Webpack configuration
+This is a simple React starter boilerplate configured with Webpack

 ## Installation